wkz/qeneth/README.md

 Installation
 ------------

-Clone the repository and place `qeneth` is in your `$PATH`.
+Clone the repository and place the absolute path to `qeneth` is in your `$PATH`.
 A few tools are required to run, on Debian based systems like Ubuntu or Linux Mint:

 ```sh
 ~$ sudo apt install e2fsprogs graphviz ruby-mustache squashfs-tools \